-I was “”greasing the groove”” as often as possible by working on technique and explosive pull ups multiple times per day, basically obsessing over it.
+I was “greasing the groove” as often as possible by working on technique and explosive pull ups multiple times per day.
+Basically, I obsessed over it.

-Also, and this is something I haven’t touched on yet, I made sure and eat as healthy as possible during this time, figuring that if I could drop even a pound or two it would help a little bit because it would be less weight to pull.
+Also, I made sure and eat as healthy as possible during this time.
+I figured if I could drop a pound or two, it would help a little bit.
+Less weight to pull.

 That’s All You Need For How To Do Your First Muscle-Up!

-I really hope that this helps many of you achieve a goal and opens up some new possibilities for you in terms of bodyweight training.
-If you’re following the THOR Program this tutorial will give you everything you need to properly do Workout C.
+I really hope that this helps you achieve your goal and opens new possibilities for you in terms of bodyweight training.
+If you’re following the THOR Program, this tutorial will give you everything you need to properly do Workout C.

-Adopting a minimalist approach to fitness has allowed me to train only 2-3x per week while consistently gaining strength.
-I can now easily rep out sets of 8-10 muscle-ups when I work out, even in the middle of a weight lifting session.
+Adopting a minimalist approach to fitness has allowed me to train only two to three times per week while consistently gaining strength.
+I can now easily rep out sets of 8-10 muscle-ups when I work out, even in the middle of a weightlifting session.
 My muscles are as dense as rocks.

 The Best Workout Using Muscle Ups